root-project/root/README/ReleaseNotes/v622/index.md

 has been defined for the new PyROOT, which makes calling the function easier.

 ### Type-safe proxies for RooFit objects
 RooFit's proxy classes have been modernised.
-The new class `RooProxy` allows for access to other RooFit objects similarly to a smart pointer.
+The class `RooTemplateProxy` allows for access to other RooFit objects similarly to a smart pointer.
 In older versions of RooFit, the objects held by *e.g.* `RooRealProxy` had to be accessed like this:
     RooAbsArg* absArg = realProxy.absArg();
     RooAbsPdf* pdf = dynamic_cast<RooAbsPdf*>(absArg);
-    assert(pdf); // This should work, but the proxy doesn't have a way to check pdf->fitTo(...);
+    assert(pdf); // This *should* work, but the proxy doesn't have a way to check pdf->fitTo(...);
 That is, a `RooRealProxy` stores a pointer to a RooAbsArg, and this pointer has to be cast.
-There was no type safety, *i.e.* any object deriving from RooAbsArg could be stored in that proxy, and the user had to take care of ensuring the correct types.
+There was no type safety, *i.e.*, any object deriving from RooAbsArg could be stored in that proxy, and the user had to take care of ensuring that types are correct.
-Now, if the class uses
+Now, if one uses
-    RooProxy<RooAbsPdf> pdfProxy;
+    RooTemplateProxy<RooAbsPdf> pdfProxy;
 instead of
     RooRealProxy realProxy;
 the above code can be simplified to
     pdfProxy->fitTo(...);

-Check the [doxygen reference guide](https://root.cern.ch/doc/master/classRooProxy.html) for `RooProxy` for more information on how to modernise old code.
+Check the [doxygen reference guide](https://root.cern.ch/doc/master/classRooTemplateProxy.html) for `RooTemplateProxy` for more information on how to modernise old code.

 ### HistFactory